WebOfTrustInfo/rwot7-toronto/draft-documents/convincing-dad.md

 Your Nephew Runs a Convenience Store
 ------------------------------------

-Your Nephew has decided to open his first business!
+Nephew has decided to open his first business!
 But, he wants to do more than just run any convenience store, he wants to run a convenience store that’s sustainable.
 He’s done a good job of getting it off the ground, but he’s a one-man operation, and so sometimes details slip